metas-mk/100-days-of-code/r2-log.md

 #### Further ReactJS/ Redux learning

 - Working on my blog coding challenge project.
 Created a new action creator `fetchUser()`.
 This one fetches a user object for a given user id prop from jsonPlaceholder.

+- Created a new reducer called usersReducer.
+Wired the new reducer up in `reducers/index.js` `combineReducers`.

+- In UserHeader component created the mapStateToProps()

+- Added the UserHeader into PostList component.